dtcarls/fantasy_football_chat_bot/README.md

 - Adds an extra method of determining team dominance, Expected Win Percentange, which calculates how many games a given team could have won each week
 - Adds a Waiver Report that provides a quick overview of the adds and drops that have taken place on waiver days
+- Adds a Heads Up Report, which lets players know if they have any players that they might not want to start
-- Adds an optional Inactive Player Report, which pings a user if they have a player on their active squad with a projected score of 0 (requires stored array of User IDs)
+- Adds an Inactive Report, which lets players know when they have players that are designated Out, or would otherwise score them 0 points, which can be modified to ping players when provided an array of user IDs
 - Adds an extra possible Envrionmental Variable, TUES_SCHED, which can be activated if a game is delayed until Tuesday for COVID-19, and moves all scheduled jobs up a day
 - Custom formatting changes
 - Custom forks and changes for my two leagues